Jennie Casseday: Early years

 Casseday was a normal little girl, born of rich, cultured parents who loved to give their children everything possible for happiness.
 She was so round, ruddy and sturdy that her big brothers called her "Dutch".
 That was her family nickname until she was nearly grown, until in fact it seemed pitiless to call her by it.
 The Casseday home was notable in its day.
 It stood on the corner of Fourth and Jefferson streets, where the Masonic Temple building was later built.
 At that time, this part of the city was considered the most fashionable residence quarter.
 In 1844, Samuel bought an elevated plateau in the heart of Louisville and built a big house, providing winter romp-rooms for his daughters and a completely furnished carpenter shop for his son.
 This wise provision kept his children at home and also supplied companionship with the boys and girls of his friends.

 Eliza, the mother, died in 1849 when Casseday was nine years of age.
 Immediately after this, Miss Mary Ann McNutt, Eliza's half-sister, took charge of the household, so continuing in authority as long as the father lived; afterwards, until her own death, keeping the family together.
 When Cassedy was well in her 'teens, Aunt McNutt called her "Miss Gadabout".

-Casseday's intense love for flowers, and for all nature, was an inheritance from her mother.
-The spacious grounds of the residence were laid off in figures and wide serpentine walks, with rare trees and flowers.
+Casseday's love for flowers, and for all nature, was an inheritance from her mother.
+The grounds of the residence were laid off in figures and wide serpentine walks, with trees and flowers.
 There was a high stone retaining wall with a plantation border which was filled with lilacs, peonies, altheas, weigelias, golden elder, barberry bushes, calacanthus and moss roses.
 There were broad stretches of bluegrass, ending in circles and squares and half moons of roses.

 Just before Casseday graduated from school, her years of too intensive study exerted her brain, and a fever drifted for months.
 After that came a period of happy young womanhood, of boyfriends, travel, and social life.
 In 1861, she was the victim of a terrible accident brought about by runaway horses, an overturned carriage, her body dragged along under the wheels, and maimed forever.